 After the tasting, Martina gave us a tour of the largest apartment at Weingut Donà.
 The villa apartment sleeps 6 making it an ideal escape for a family or group of friends.
 A bachelorette weekend or girls getaway here would be one to remember.
 Weingut Donà offers the perfect mix of world wine adventure with the cosmopolitan charm of Bolzano just minutes away.

-Before moving onto our next day trip to Merano, Martina gave us a restaurant recommendation in nearby Lana.
+Before moving onto our next day trip to Merano, Martina gave us a restaurant recommendation in nearby Lana, a charming town filled with sights and adventures under the forested summit of Mt.
+Vigiljoch.
 She even called the owner to make sure a table would be available.
 Then she invited us to park our car at the family’s additional holiday apartments in town where we connected with her daughter, Franziska.
 This level of service was not expected but was also not surprising given her kind nature.

 After a 15-minute car ride, we arrived in Lana and met Franziska.
 She was just as gracious as her mother, spending time with us to make sure we had a good understanding of how to find the restaurant and other key sights in Lana.
 We learned the Donà family offers 12 apartments located in the heart of this mountainside town.